PHart3/2-groups-agda/README.md

 If you can avoid the overhead of Docker, we suggest that you do so even if you have lots of available RAM.

-We have found that type-checking directly on a MacOS with an M1 chip is much faster (but still intensive).
+We have found that type-checking directly on a macOS with an M1 chip is much faster (but still intensive).
 See `Final/README.md` for relevant details.

 **Important:** Comment out the final two imports in `Final/Final-thms` to reduce the type-checking by over an hour.
 Doing so will check all relevant type equivalences but not the biadjoint biequivalence.

+**Notes:**

+- We have included all of the `.agdai` files (in the various `_build` directories) in case you do not want to perform the intensive type-checking on your machine from scratch.
+Pass the flag `--ignore-interfaces` to `agda` if you want to type check a file from scratch.

+- Also, we have included in this repo's root a zip file of the generated html files for all of the Agda code, which should let you navigate the codebase without having to run the type checker.
+You should consider `Final-thms.html` the entry point.